 HOSPITALS AND health systems can leverage healthcare technology to achieve these goals:

-Identification and closure of treatment gaps for better care management
+Identify and close treatment gaps for better care management

 Hospitals and healthcare systems that best understand these new payment systems and can implement programs and services to better manage their patient populations will be the ones that survive and thrive in this new environment.